IAudioDeviceManager

 abstract getPlaybackDeviceMute(): boolean;

-• true: The audio playback device is muted.
+• true: The playback device is muted.

 getPlaybackDeviceVolume